Dtzz81/Academy---Test-2/ATDD/ReadMe.md

 - Any live cell with two or three live neighbours survives.
 - Any dead cell with three live neighbours becomes a live cell.
 - All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

+To test if rspec works:

+describe "something" do
+    it "works" do
+        expect(true).to eq true
+    end
+end

+What is simplest? :
+- If cell has no neighbours, it dies